kontena/kontena/docs/getting-started/installing/aws-ec2.md

-    --storage STORAGE             Storage size (GiB) (default: "30") --version VERSION             Define installed Kontena version (default: "latest") --associate-public-ip-address Whether to associated public IP in case the VPC defaults to not doing it (default: true) --security-groups SECURITY GROUPS Comma separated list of security groups (names) where the new instance will be attached (default: create grid specific group if not already existing)
+    --storage STORAGE             Storage size (GiB) (default: "30") --version VERSION             Define installed Kontena version (default: "latest") --associate-public-ip-address Whether to associated public IP in case the VPC defaults to not doing it (default: true) --security-groups SECURITY GROUPS Comma-separated list of security groups (names) where the new instance will be attached (default: create grid specific group if not already existing)
 ```